nationalarchives/tna-frontend-toolkit/README.md

 ## 1 Installation

-**Pre-requisites:** To get this repository up and running you will need [Node.js](https://nodejs.org/en/) and PHP installed on your development machine.
+**Pre-requisites:** To get this repository up and running on a development machine you will need [Node.js](https://nodejs.org/en/), the [Grunt CLI](https://gruntjs.com) and PHP installed on your development machine.

 Steps: